federgraph/RiggVar-RG38/doc/RotaForm1.md

 The most interesting part of RotaForm 1 is probably not the drawing itself but how input is handled to change the view.
 This differs between the views, but should perhaps be generalized and optimized.
 For example, an input throttle could be applied in a consistent way across all implementations of the view.
-The mouse wheel not a notched one any more, if you receive mouse move messages via touch screen or touch pad.
+The mouse wheel does not always have a notched behavior one any more, you will receive many mouse move messages via a touch screen or a touch pad.
-In this situation, especially on a mobile device, a more robust solution is anticipated to be needed.

 ## Readme startup notes